xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-grafana/index.md

 not allow any updates to the dashboard to be written back to the ConfigMap containing the JSON encoded dashboard.

-There are no ConfigMaps for dashboards are created by default and the end user may supply their own dashboards utilizing the same mechanism by supplying the `gitlab_grafana_dashboard` label and managing the ConfigMap themselves.
+There are no ConfigMaps for dashboards are created by default.
+The end user may supply their own dashboards utilizing the same mechanism by supplying the `gitlab_grafana_dashboard` label and managing the ConfigMap themselves.